kubernetes/kubernetes/examples/javaee/README.md

 This is also the selector label used by service to target pods.

-When a Service is run on a node, the kubelet adds a set of environment variables for each active Service.
+When a Service is running on a node, the kubelet adds a set of environment variables for each active Service.
 It supports both Docker links compatible variables and simpler `{SVCNAME}_SERVICE_HOST` and `{SVCNAME}_SERVICE_PORT` variables, where the Service name is upper-cased and dashes are converted to underscores.

-Our service name is ``mysql-service'' and so ``MYSQL_SERVICE_SERVICE_HOST'' and ``MYSQL_SERVICE_SERVICE_PORT'' variables are available to other pods.
+Our service name is ``mysql-service`` and so ``MYSQL_SERVICE_SERVICE_HOST`` and ``MYSQL_SERVICE_SERVICE_PORT'' variables are available to other pods.
 This host and port variables are then used to create the JDBC resource in WildFly.

 ### Start WildFly Replication Controller